Zeex/subhook/README.md

 [![Version][version_badge]][version]

-[SubHook][github] is a super-simple hooking library for C/C++ that works on both Linux and Windows.
-It currently supports only x86 and x86-64.
+SubHook is a super-simple hooking library for C/C++ that works on Linux and Windows.
+It currently supports x86 and x86-64.

 Examples
 --------